aaronralls/aaronralls.github.io/_posts/2019-11-27-What-is-new-in-Azure-this-week.md

 ![Rating 7 of 10][Rating7of10]

-I give this update 7/10 Astronauts because the added capability of using other Azure services to take real-time action.
+I give this update 7/10 Astronauts because of the added capability of using other Azure services to take real-time action.

 A bonus addition is that they are now allowing customers to have data on different tiers, hot and cool, to reduce costs.